 At boarding school, she observed that the way you introduce yourself can lead to either respect or ridicule and learned that by preparing for important conversations in advance she could affect a better outcome.
 At 14 she read her first book on non-verbal communication and later felt the impact of negative body language firsthand when the vice-principal, eyes cast down and shoulders slouched in disinterest, told Sandy that her grandfather was dying.

 Sandy moved to New Brunswick to study at Mount Allison University but found the pace of learning too slow.
 Returning to Toronto, she landed a job at a stock brokerage where she discovered that her interest wasn’t in stocks but in crafting sales collateral and marketing materials.
 Assembling a portfolio, she enrolled in the Toronto Academy of Design and Technology’s computer graphics and web design.

 Straight out of the Academy of Design Sandy was offered a job with Molson Canada working on the famous IAM campaign.
-There she learned how to speak to people’s emotions.
+There she learned marketing best practices and how to speak to people’s emotions.
 By activating the national pride of Canadians and their need for recognition, Sandy and her colleagues were able to ignite the first 5,000-strong online community of loyal beer enthusiasts (a veritable legion in the dial-up days!) who became ambassadors for the brand.

 The Management Years

 Sandy realized that appealing to people’s emotions was also important in corporate communications.
 In her late 20s, she became the Director of Operations at Grey Interactive.
 With 24 people reporting to her, she was responsible for everything from marketing and project management to performance reviews and later a restructuring that demanded she deliver news of a massive layoff.
 Sandy needed to walk the line between professionalism and empathy, but no one had taught her how to do that.